-This country-specific Q&A provides an overview to Litigation laws and regulations that may occur in Norway.
+This country-specific Q&A provides an overview of Litigation laws and regulations applicable in Norway.

 What are the main methods of resolving commercial disputes?

 The main methods of resolving commercial disputes which can not be solved amicably between the parties, are dispute resolution by the ordinary courts or by arbitration panels.
 The standard way will be dispute resolution with the ordinary courts, unless the parties have agreed dispute resolution by arbitration under a specific contract or for a specific dispute at hand.
 We also see a limited number of cases being resolved by private mediation when parties appoint one or more mediators to work to resolve the dispute outside the court system.
 It should be noted that all ordinary courts (apart from the Supreme Court) offer judicial mediation, which in many cases lead to a settlement when a case has been raised with the ordinary courts.

 What are the main procedural rules governing commercial litigation?

 Commercial litigation in the ordinary courts will be handled according to the Norwegian Dispute Act (the “Dispute Act”), see English translation https://lovdata.no/dokument/NLE/lov/2005-06-17-90.
 The purpose of the Dispute Act Section is to provide a basis for resolving civil disputes in a fair, sound, swift, efficient and trustworthy manner through public proceedings before independent and impartial courts.